Emily Menges

-Emily Townsend Menges (born July 28, 1992) is an American professional soccer player who plays as a defender in the National Women's Soccer League (NWSL) for Portland Thorns FC, with whom she won the 2016 and 2021 NWSL Shield and also the 2017 and 2022 NWSL Championships.
-She also plays for Melbourne Victory in the Australian W-League.
-She previously played for the Long Island Fury in the second-division Women's Premier Soccer League, with whom she won the 2009 national championship.
+Emily Townsend Menges (born July 28, 1992) is an American professional soccer player who plays as a center back for Bay FC of the National Women's Soccer League (NWSL).
+She previously played for Portland Thorns FC, with whom she won two NWSL Shields and two NWSL Championships.

 Early life

 Menges was born in Garden City, New York and attended Garden City High School.
 She played for the Albertson Fury '91, winning three consecutive Eastern New York Youth Soccer Association (ENYYSA) State Open Cups from 2009 to 2011.

 Georgetown

 Menges attended Georgetown University.
 She finished her college career as one of the most decorated players in program history, earning the Big East Defensive Player of the Year award and NSCAA First Team All-American honors in 2013, in addition to being a three-time All-Big East selection.
 She captained the Hoyas' defense to 23 shutouts over her final two seasons, including a school-record 13 clean sheets as a junior in 2012.
 Menges appeared in 84 games (83 starts), scored two goals, and helped the Georgetown defense post 40 shutouts.
 She was a MAC Hermann Trophy semi-finalist in 2012 and 2013.